When can I move into my residence hall room?

 - To request a specific person as a roommate, you will both need to put your requested roommates nine digit Student ID number on the online application where specified.

 - All requests must be mutual, and received in the Office of Residential Life by 5 p.m. on July 1 for consideration.
+While we cannot guarentee any request will be granted, we will make efforts to honor as many as we can.

 Can I request a specific suitemate?